closemarketing/firmafy/readme.txt

 == Changelog ==
 = 1.2.3 =
 *  Added field {referencia} and get the ID of the form entry or order id.
 Useful to use in templates.
+*  Added: Name of template in the PDF file.

 = 1.2.2 =
 *  Fix: Empty variable didn't show in the template.